Lab-Notebooks/Jobrunner/README.rst

 Application of Jobrunner can be understood better with an example design of a computational experiment.
 Consider an experiment named `Project` representative of a publicly available dataset [@outflow-forcing] for the work presented in [@DHRUV2023].
-The directory tree as the following structure,
+The directory tree has the following structure,

 .. code:: console